OpenPegasus/OpenPegasus/README.md

 These environment variables define the various build options such as:

 1. including SSL,
-2. compiling in debug vs production mode
+2. compiling in debug mode vs production mode
 3. enabling/disabling function options such as the provider user context
 4. enabling the audit logger
 5. the CIM repository format